 Legend Fades to Myth: In one episode, the Joes end up in Ancient Greece, and their actions contribute to various Greek legends (e.g., Sgt.
 Slaughter performs one of Hercules' labors).

-Lighter and Softer: Retroactively applied.
-Later animated series, comic books and live action films depict the Joes as trained and merciless killers - with some characters only heroes because of the side they're on - whereas except for some Early-Installment Weirdness the term "kill count" is all but alien in the original series.
-Ironically, that didn't stop the show from being lambasted by moral guardians of the day; they didn't know that someday Scarlet would start aiming for the eyes.
+Lighter and Softer: Than Larry Hama's comic book, which despite some comedy elements, depicted more of the consequences of war.
+Besides, later animated series, comic books and live action films depict the Joes as trained and merciless killers - with some characters only heroes because of the side they're on - whereas except for some Early-Installment Weirdness the term "kill count" is all but alien in the original series.
+Ironically, that didn't stop the show from being lambasted by moral guardians of the day; they didn't know that someday Scarlett would start aiming for the eyes.

 At a basic level, the cartoon's tagline ("A Real American Hero") was changed to "The International Hero" outside America.